hyunjun/bookmarks/programming.md

   * [Dissecting Message Queues](https://bravenewgeek.com/dissecting-message-queues/)
 * [dynein - Airbnb's Open-source Distributed Delayed Job Queueing System](https://github.com/airbnb/dynein)
   * [Dynein: Building an Open-source Distributed Delayed Job Queueing System](https://medium.com/airbnb-engineering/dynein-building-a-distributed-delayed-job-queueing-system-93ab10f05f99)
+    * Airbnb has open sourced Dynein, their job queuing system that they use for offloading tasks from the main request path and performing other asynchronous operations.
+It uses DynamoDB as a scheduler for future jobs and SQS for queuing—the post describes how this is built in a highly scalable way.
 * [emqtt](http://emqtt.io/)
   * [emqtt shared subscription](https://ash84.net/2017/10/13/emqtt-shared-subscription/)
 * [mosca - MQTT broker as a module http://mosca.io](https://github.com/mcollina/mosca)